columbia-university-robotics/how-to/connect-jetson-servers.md

 ## Step 3

 Ask your sub-team lead to create your own user account on the Jetson.
 I recommend using your uni as your username.
 Once your personal account has been created, you can try logging with `ssh uni@jetson-tx2`.

+## (optional) Step 4

+To log into the Jetson without needing a password, do the following 2 steps:

+1. Navigate to your ~/.ssh directory and run ssh-keygen
+2. Then run ssh-copy-id -i (the filename of the public key) uni@jetson-tx2

+Follow the prompts and you'll have the key shared with the remote server, and be able to ssh without your password (but you'll still need the tunnel password)